-All habitats require disturbance, such as fire or mowing, to impede succession.
-Where fire is used, unburned habitat patches, or refugia, are needed since Indigo (Baptisia spp.) feeders will usually have very high mortality in these areas.
-Although Lupine (Lupinus perennis) feeders, which pupate in the sand, may not have the same high mortality rates, they may leave the burned areas.
+All Frosted Elfin habitats require disturbance, such as fire or mowing, to impede succession.
+Where fire is used, unburned habitat patches, or refugia, are needed.
+Indigo (Baptisia spp.) feeders will usually have very high mortality in these areas as they do not pupate in the soil (NatureServe 2020).
+Lupine (Lupinus perennis) feeders, which pupate in the sand, may not have the same high mortality rates, but they may leave the burned areas.
+Prescribed burns should be timed to avoid time periods when egg and larvae are present.
 Winter mowing is a proven management option, but the footprint of the machinery should be minimized in order to avoid crushing the pupae.
-Populations can be maintained for decades with mowing.
-Generally, management that works for the Karner Blue (Plebejus melissa samuelis) should work for the co-occurring Frosted Elfin, although the elfins might be more vulnerable to deer since the larvae feed on the lupine flowers.
-Shelter from wind and the proximity of trees may be important for Wild Indigo feeders, although the adjacent habitat may be brushy with few trees.
+Spring mowing (e.g., along highways) where host plants are present will likely kill larvae and greatly reduce available foodplants (NatureServe 2020) and should be avoided whenever possible.
+Populations can be maintained for decades with properly timed mowing.
+In Wisconsin, Frosted Elfins have been consistently found at sites with at least a partial mowing regimen of no more than once a year (Swengel and Swengel 2007 cited in USFWS 2018).
+Generally, management that works for the Karner Blue (Plebejus melissa samuelis) should work for the co-occurring Frosted Elfin, although the elfins might be more vulnerable to deer browse since the larvae feed on the lupine flowers (NatureServe 2020).
+Shelter from wind and the proximity of trees may be important for indigo feeders, although the adjacent habitat may be brushy with few trees.
 Maintaining connectivity of colonies where they are clustered is important and is likely to be critical for long term persistence of populations.
-See Albanese et al. (2006) regarding habitat needs.

-Research into the effects of prescribed burning on populations, especially lupine (Lupinus perennis) feeders is needed.
-Lupine feeders, which pupate in the sand, probably do not incur much mortality, but they apparently avoid recently burned areas.
+Research into the effects of prescribed burning on populations, especially wild lupine (Lupinus perennis) feeders is needed.
+Lupine feeders, which pupate in the sand, probably do not incur much mortality, but they apparently avoid recently burned areas (NatureServe 2020).
 Research is also needed to determine how long the post-fire effects persist and if they can be mitigated.
 Additional information on the situations that encourage females to move between foodplant patches is also needed.

-The lupine (Lupinus perennis) feeding variety is very widely scattered on sandplains, mainly in the upper Hudson Valley, but also in Oneida and Genesee Counties and on Long Island.
-Indigo (Baptisia spp.) feeders occur in the lower Hudson Valley and on Long Island.
+The wild lupine (Lupinus perennis) feeding race is very widely scattered on sandplains, mainly in the upper Hudson Valley (especially in Albany and Saratoga counties), but also in Oneida and Genesee counties and on Long Island.
+The wild indigo (Baptisia spp.) race occur in the lower Hudson Valley and on Long Island.

 The best life stage for identification is the adult stage, although the larvae are identifiable by experts.